Café con leche y churros in Andalusia

 -bike hire (with an extra charge you can also rent an e-bike)

--8 overnights in small, simple hotels (double occupancy)
+-8 overnights with breakfast in small, simple hotels (double occupancy)

 -flights (transfers to Sevilla/from Granada)